M/V Galapagos Sky

 AM: Cabo Douglas, Isabela Island

-You will have a Marine Iguana dive in the morning of day 6 at Cabo Douglas.
 There is some great wildlife to see at Cape Douglas, with Flightless Cormorants, Galapagos Penguins and Marine Iguanas accompanying Red-Lipped Batfish, Horn Sharks and Mola-Mola.
 It is sometimes possible to see Baleen Whales at this site too.
+Diving here should be great for Marine Iguana encounters in particular, but other highlights here include volcanic formations and a rich marine ecosystem.

 PM: Punta Vicente Roca, Isabela Island

-In the afternoon, there will be 2 dives at Vicente Roca Point.
-There are great wildlife viewing opportunities at Vicente Roca Point thanks to upwelling cold-water currents here.
+There are great underwater opportunities at Vicente Roca Point thanks to upwelling cold-water currents here.
 Marine life in the area includes various Shark species, Galapagos Penguins, Seahorses & Mola-Mola.
 Other animals which you can hope to see here are Nazca & Blue-Footed Boobies, Brown Pelicans & Flightless Cormorants.
+A Panga ride after your dive will give you the site’s best opportunities for photographing Galapagos Penguins, Flightless Cormorants and Blue Footed Boobies.

-You will either spend the afternoon at El Chato Reserve or in Puerto Ayora.
-At El Chato Reserve, Giant Galapagos Tortoises can be observed in the wild – the iconic species which gave the Galapagos Islands their name.
+The road to the highlands leaves from Bellavista, a small village located a 15-minute drive from Santa Cruz’ main town of Puerto Ayora.
+The road passes through the Galapagos’ most productive agricultural zone, up to the National Park boundary.
+We find Miconia vegetation at this altitude, changing to the Fern and Sedge zone as we ascend further.
+With clear weather, we can enjoy beautiful scenes of rolling hills and extinct volcanic cones covered with grass and lush greenery all year round.
+In the Highlands is El Chato Reserve, where Giant Galapagos Tortoises can be observed in the wild – the iconic species which gave the Galapagos Islands their name.
 Other species to see at this reserve include Short-Eared Owls, Yellow Warblers & Finches.
 More elusive species which can be difficult to spot here are Galapagos Rails & Paint-Billed Crakes.

 The San Cristóbal Interpretation Centre just outside the provincial capital of Puerto Baquerizo Moreno, is a perfect complement to the field explanations and briefings of your naturalist guide and host.
 Information panels are in English and Spanish, with many photographs, models and true to life dioramas which tell the background story of the islands in different ways.
 They really capture what makes the Galapagos Islands so unique.
 The well-maintained botanical garden with native species from the arid zone (including the giant prickly pear and candelabra cacti) is worth your visit as well; and you will probably spot the Chatham Mockingbird which is endemic to this island - a bird which put Darwin on track to his theory of evolution.
 The attractive exhibition is quite complete and explains a series of natural circumstances that create the Galapagos’ unique environment: such as the volcanic genesis of the islands, their remoteness from the continent, its ocean currents, its special climate, the arrival of different species, and their establishment, among others.
 It also recounts historic discovery and attempts of colonisation; and shows a diorama with ancient mail barrels from Post Office Bay.